John Christian Schultz

-Background
+Early life

 Schultz was born in Amherstburg, Canada West (now Ontario).
 Despite being raised in a poor household, he saved enough money to study medicine at Queen's College in Kingston (1858–60) and Victoria College in Cobourg (1860–61).
 He did not graduate from either institution, but nonetheless advertised himself as a "Physician and Surgeon" after moving to the Red River settlement later in 1861 (it is unknown if he purchased a degree, as was legal at the time).
 He also worked as a businessman and speculator in this area, and eventually owned a number of stores in the Red River colony's business sector, including the general store which was the initial building at Portage and Main with his half-brother Henry McKenney.

 Schultz also helped to establish a museum and Masonic Lodge in 1864 in the region.
 Arrested for improper business practices in 1868, his wife and supporters soon broke into the prison and released him.
 He continued to live and work in the area, in open defiance of the Council of Assiniboia.

-Newspaper publisher
+Newspaper career

 In 1859, Schultz convinced Patrick Gammie Laurie, a newspaper publisher in Canada West, to sell his Owen Sound Times to set up the first newspaper in the Red River settlement; Laurie abandoned the idea before arriving when he found out that William Buckingham and William Coldwell had established one already: the Nor'Wester.
 James Ross bought Buckingham's share of the Nor'Wester in 1863 and sold it to Schultz in 1864; Schultz became full owner when he purchased Coldwell's the following year.

 Schultz was a major figure in the early, highly partisan publishing world of the Red River area, which was soon to become the province of Manitoba.
 Schultz used the Nor'Wester to promote ending the Hudson's Bay Company's rule of the Red River area and open it to settlement.
 Following his arrest and jailbreak in 1868, the paper ran a version of his side of the story and a criticism of the Hudson's Bay Company's legal authority.
 He sold the Nor'Wester to Walter R. Brown in 1868, and Louis Riel confiscated it the following year.